Deemed Rates and Out of Contract Prices

 - Prices rises are still likely at closing renewal points.

-- Variable pricing could fluctuate dramatically driven by the volatile wholesale market.
+- Variable pricing could also fluctuate dramatically driven by the volatile wholesale market.

-- With more options available, comparing tariffs becomes more complex.
+- With more options available, comparing tariffs becomes more complicated.

 - You’ll still be required to provide written notice to change suppliers.